Monte Zovetto: Fauna

 Mountain birds frequent Monte Zovetto primarily during the summer months, when they nest and raise their young.
 Among these species are the white-collared blackbird, the bluethroat, and the kestrel.
-The fauna of Monte Zovetto also includes a variety of invertebrates, such as insects, spiders, earthworms, and mollusks, all adapted to life in a mountainous environment.
-Among them, alpine lepidoptera, such as parnassius and erebia butterflies, inhabit the mountain's high altitudes, adapting to low temperatures and sparce vegetation.
+The fauna of Monte Zovetto also includes a variety of invertebrates, such as insects, spiders, earthworms, and molluscs, all adapted to life in a mountainous environment.
+Among them, alpine lepidoptera, such as parnassius and erebia butterflies, inhabit the mountain's high altitudes, adapting to low temperatures and sparse vegetation.

 In 1890, the geologist and paleontologist Giovanni Omboni discovered remains of a crocodile, including a skull of Stenosaurus barettoni, on the mountain.
 This finding is significant as it provides evidence of a warmer, prehistoric climate in the region when reptiles like crocodiles could inhabit the area.